joerodrig/nyc_dot_cctv/README.md

 ### Capturing multiple images
-Most of the time you'll likely want to capture many images in succession.
+Most of the time you'll likely want to capture, or stream many images in succession.
 The easiest way to do this is to set a loop for calling `NycDotCctv.request_image`

 A helpful rake task to do this is
 ```ruby